adelpro/open-tarteel-tv/CONTRIBUTING.md

 ## Attribution and License

-By contributing, you agree that your contributions will be licensed under the same license as the project (**Apache 2.0**).
+By contributing, you agree that your contributions will be licensed under the same license as the project (**MIT**).
 You will be credited via the project history (git commit authorship, pull request records) and any contributor lists the project may maintain.